lennon81280/Spotify-suggestion/README.md

 Usage

 To use the Telegram Music Suggester script:

-    Set up your environment variables:
+    Fill dotenv_path in python file with .env full absolute path then Set up your environment variables:
     Fill the .env file in the root directory of the project.
     Add the following environment variables to the .env file: